blanc-frederic/vs-phpcompanion/FAQ.md

 > Why no "new PHP Trait" or "new PHP Interface" ?

 It was in the first release, but it made the contextual menu and the commands bigger, whereas you just have to change the keyword "class" by "trait" or "interface".

+Note : if the name ends with "Interface", its will be typed as interface